pgniewko/solubility/README.md

 Alex Avdeef
 *ADMET & DMPK*
 [[paper]](http://pub.iapchem.org/ojs/index.php/admet/article/view/698)

-### Ideas
-1. Improve ESOL model with outliers detection and [robust](https://en.wikipedia.org/wiki/Huber_loss) [regression](https://en.wikipedia.org/wiki/Robust_regression).
-2. For the "redundancy" plot (with Butina clustering) plot the distribution of all Tanimoto similarities.

 ### License
 The library is open-source for academic and education users.
 If you want to use the library in any of your work please cite: *Pawel Gniewek*, _Solubility prediction of drug-like compounds_, https://github.com/pgniewko/solubility.